 - To explore – drawing on available data and using multiple methodologies – the nature of children with behavioural and socio-emotional problems’ empathic difficulties;

-- To design and implement a music-based intervention with this group – measuring qualitative and quantitative change in empathy, and ongoing socially-situated change in socio-emotional and behavioural outcomes;
+- To design and implement a music-based intervention with this group – measuring qualitative and quantitative change in empathy, and ongoing socially-situated change in socio-emotional/behavioural outcomes and wellbeing;

 - To add to and develop theory regarding the nature of empathic difficulties across this heterogenous group;

-- To make recommendations as to the potential for music-based empathy intervention with this group.
+- To make recommendations as to the potential for music-based intervention with this group.